blurbdust/blurbdust.github.io/README.md

 which was https://minictf.secdsm.org/yaaaaaaaaaaaaaaaa/

-From here we playe daround with values.
+From here we played around with values.
 We noticed `int(y1) - int(y2)` was the same value across all four of us.
 This ended up being a red herring but worth noting.

 SecDSM then tweeted out a hint of: `The puzzle master is sometimes known as Shamir.`